 B. Annual Review.
 Every unit must review annually all non-tenure track faculty and provide a written evaluation on the areas of assigned workload.
 The review must be in accordance with UNT Policies 06.007, Annual Review; 06.035, Academic Freedom and Academic Responsibility, and 06.027, Academic Workload.

-C. Length of Appointments and Reappointment for Lecturers.
-Lecturers may be appointed to an initial term of up to three (3) years, and senior and principal lecturers for up to five (5) years.
-Multi-year appointments are reviewed annually for continued employment and are subject to non-renewal at the sole discretion of the university at the end of each year.
+C. Length of Appointments and Reappointment for Lecturers and Clinical Faculty.
+Lecturers and clinical assistant professors may be appointed to an initial term of up to three (3) years.
+Senior lecturers, principal lecturers, clinical associate professors, and clinical professors may be appointed for an initial term of up to five (5) years.
+Initial multi-year appointments are considered probationary.
 Notification of intention not to renew a multiple-year appointment will be provided upon completion of the annual review process or no later than the first business day two months prior to the completion of the contract term.
+There is no presumption that subsequent contracts will be offered, regardless of performance.

-D. Length of Appointment and Reappointment for Clinical Faculty.
-Clinical assistant professors may be appointed to an initial term of up to three (3) years, and clinical associate professors and clinical professors up to five (5) years.
-Multi-year appointments are reviewed annually for continued employment and are subject to non-renewal at the sole discretion of the university at the end of each year.
+E. Length of Appointment and Reappointment for Research Faculty.
+Research assistant professors may be appointed to an initial term of up to three (3) years, and research associate professors and research professors up to five (5) years.
+Initial multi-year appointments are considered probationary.
 Notification of intention not to renew a multiple-year appointment will be provided upon completion of the annual review process or no later than the first business day two months prior to the completion of the contract term.
+Research faculty appointments are funded primarily through external grants.
+The appointment may be ended or its level reduced from full time prior to the end of a contract period based on the availability of grant funding.

-E. Length of Appointment and Reappointment for Instructors.
+F. Length of Appointment and Reappointment for Instructors.
 Appointment for faculty in instructor positions are one-year in duration to allow the candidate to complete all requirements for the terminal degree.
 Time in rank as instructor does not count toward the probationary period for tenure.
 The probationary period for tenure begins in the fall semester following completion of all requirements for the terminal degree.

-1. Review of Faculty in the Instructor Rank.
+Review of Faculty in the Instructor Rank.